yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

 ## Task 8: Run your application

-Now that your app has been configured, run it to send your request to your model and observe the response.
-You'll notice the only difference between the different options is the content of the prompt, all other parameters (such as token count and temperature) remain the same for each request.
+In this task, you will run your configured app to send a request to your model and observe the response, noting that the only difference between options is the prompt content while all other parameters (such as token count and temperature) remain consistent.

 1. In the interactive terminal pane, ensure the folder context is the folder for your preferred language.
 Then enter the following command to run the application.